tizian/tonemapper/README.md

 ## Older version

-This project is based on an outdated older version that is still available under the `version_1` branch.
+This project is based on an older, now outdated version that is archived under the `version_1` branch.

 ## License